witnessmenow/Universal-Arduino-Telegram-Bot/examples/101/EchoBot/README.md

 #101 - Echo Bot

-This is a basic example of how to use 101TelegramBOT.
+This is a basic example of how to use UniversalTelegramBot on 101 based boards.

 The application will echo an message it received back to the user.